Skparab1/flappy-bird/README.md

 - if you hit the ground, you lose
 - right now the bird looks like this: (0)>
 # What is to be done
+- working on lane defining and updating
+- most likely I will
 - pipes and crash detection
 - hold press override (if you hold control + c the program will crash)
   - can be solved with the same thing that I did with crossy road